Pogona: Hypocalcemia

 Hypocalcemia occurs when there are low levels of calcium in the bearded dragon's blood.
 Hypocalcemia is most often tied to metabolic bone disease.
 Low levels of calcium can result in twitching muscles, or seizures.
 Hypocalcemia is most often seen in young bearded dragons, as they are slightly more fragile than adults.
 Maintaining a diet that consists of enough calcium is crucial to avoiding hypocalcemia as well as metabolic bone disease.

 Impaction

 Impaction occurs often in bearded dragons when they are fed food that is too big for them.
 Bearded dragons will try to eat worms or crickets that are too big for them, but this can be extremely harmful.
 Food should not be bigger than the space between their eyes for a young dragon.
 Older dragons can generally cope with larger insects but not oversized prey.
 If a dragon eats food that is too big for it, pressure will be put on its spinal cord during digestion.
 This pressure can lead to impaction which can lead to death.
-Another cause of impaction in captivity is ingestion of the substrate, commonly sand or other loose substrates.